iNewLegend/shop-catalog/readme.md

   - NestJS.

 ## Frontend
-  - `$flow`: Set of modules to communicate with DOM & Appling MVC.
+  - `$flow`: Set of modules to communicate with DOM & Applying MVC.

 ### Build-With
 - Babel